 The accompanying financial statements have been prepared on a consolidated basis and reflect the financial statements of Virtusa Corporation and all of its subsidiaries that are directly or indirectly more than 50% owned or controlled.
 When the Company does not have a controlling interest in an entity, but exerts a significant influence on the entity, the Company applies the equity method of accounting.
+For those majority-owned subsidiaries that are not 100% owned by the Company, the interests of the minority owners are accounted for as noncontrolling interests.

-The consolidated financial statements reflect the accounts of the Company and its direct and indirect subsidiaries, Virtusa Consulting Services Private Limited, Virtusa Software Services Private Limited, Virtusa Technologies (India) Private Limited and Polaris Consulting & Services Limited, Optimus Global Services Limited, each organized and located in India, Virtusa (Private) Limited, organized and located in Sri Lanka, Virtusa UK Limited, Polaris Consulting & Services Limited, organized and located in the United Kingdom, Virtusa Securities Corporation, a Massachusetts securities corporation, Polaris Consulting & Services Limited, organized and operating in the United States, Virtusa International, B.V., Polaris Software Lab B.V., organized and located in the Netherlands, Virtusa Hungary Kft., Polaris Consulting & Serviced, Kft., incorporated and located in Hungary, Virtusa Germany GmbH, Polaris Software Lab GmbH, organized and located in Germany, Virtusa Switzerland GmbH, Polaris Consulting & Services SA, organized and located in Switzerland, Virtusa Singapore Private Limited, Polaris Consulting & Services Pte Limited, organized and located in Singapore, Virtusa Malaysia Private Limited Company, Polaris Consulting & Services, SND BHD, located in Malaysia, Virtusa Austria GmbH, organized and located in Austria, Virtusa Philippines Inc., organized and located in the Philippines, TradeTech Consulting Scandinavia AB located in Sweden and Virtusa Canada, Inc., a corporation organized under the laws of British Columbia, Canada.
-Polaris Consulting & Services Inc, organized under the laws of Ontario, Canada.
-Polaris Consulting & Services Ireland Limited, organized and located in Ireland, Polaris Consulting & Services Japan K.K., organized and located in Japan, Polaris Consulting & Services Pty Ltd., organized and operating in Australia and New Zealand, Polaris Consulting & Services FZ-LLC, organized and located in Dubai, Polaris Consulting & Services Limited, organized and located in Hong Kong, Polaris Software Lab (Shanghai) Limited, organized and located in China.
+The consolidated financial statements reflect the accounts of the Company and its direct and indirect subsidiaries, Virtusa Consulting Services Private Limited, Virtusa Software Services Private Limited, Virtusa Technologies (India) Private Limited and Polaris Consulting & Services Limited, Optimus Global Services Limited, each organized and located in India; Virtusa (Private) Limited, organized and located in Sri Lanka; Virtusa UK Limited, Polaris Consulting & Services Limited, each organized and located in the United Kingdom; Virtusa US LLC, Virtusa Securities Corporation, a Massachusetts securities corporation, Apparatus, Inc. organized and located in Indiana, each organized and located in the United States; Virtusa International, B.V., Virtusa C.V., Virtusa Netherlands Cooperatief U.A., Polaris Software Lab B.V., each organized and located in the Netherlands; Virtusa Hungary Kft., Polaris Consulting & Serviced, Kft., each organized and located in Hungary; Virtusa Germany GmbH, Polaris Software Lab GmbH, each organized and located in Germany; Virtusa Switzerland GmbH, Polaris Consulting & Services SA, each organized and located in Switzerland; Virtusa Singapore Private Limited, Polaris Consulting & Services Pte Limited, each organized and located in Singapore; Virtusa Malaysia Private Limited Company, Polaris Consulting & Services, SND BHD, each organized and located in Malaysia; Virtusa Austria GmbH, organized and located in Austria; Virtusa Philippines Inc., organized and located in the Philippines; TradeTech Consulting Scandinavia AB located in Sweden; Virtusa Canada, Inc. and Polaris Consulting & Services Inc, each organized and located in Canada; Polaris Consulting & Services Ireland Limited, organized and located in Ireland; Polaris Consulting & Services Japan K.K., organized and located in Japan; Polaris Consulting & Services Pty Ltd., organized and located in Australia; Polaris Consulting & Services FZ-LLC, organized and located in Dubai; and Polaris Software Lab (Shanghai) Limited, organized and located in China.
 All intercompany transactions and balances have been eliminated in consolidation.